Together in Christ: 'Too Many Sweets Sicken Our Delight' — Proverbs 25:27

 Key Thought

 Many of us struggle to feel important.
-This insecurity manifests in conversations with others when we brag about ourselves or bring the conversation back to ourselves with a flattering story about something we have done or experienced.
-When we see the "humble brag" in others, we should examine our speech for such a self-exalting focus.
-The Holy Spirit wants us to know that paying too much attention to ourselves and our worth is similar to "eating too much honey" or other thick sweets.
-In consuming sweets, we move from delight to cloyingly sweet — that yucky, "Argh, I've had too much sweet stuff!" feeling.
+This insecurity manifests itself in conversations with others when we brag about ourselves or bring the conversation back to ourselves with a flattering story about something we have done or experienced.
+When we see the "humble brag" in others, we should examine our own speech to avoid such a self-exalting focus.
+The Holy Spirit wants us to know that paying too much attention to ourselves and our worth is similar to when we "eat too much honey" or other sweets.
+In consuming sweets, we move from delight to sickeningly and cloyingly sweet - that yucky, "Argh, I've had too much sweet stuff!" feeling.

 Our wisdom today about our relationships comes from Proverbs.
-This proverb reminds us that we must not overlook the humble brag, the insecure routing of conversations to end in our having the final word or the cute retort.
-When we suck all conversation dry to satisfy our lagging self-esteem, we leave a cloying taste in the hearts of those around us.
+This proverb reminds us that we must not dismiss the humble brag, the insecure routing of conversations to end in our having the final word or the cute retort.
+When we suck all conversation dry to satisfy our lagging self-esteem, we leave a sickening taste in the hearts of those around us.
 Today's relationship verse is straightforward and blunt: "... it's not good to seek honors for yourself."
-The image chosen is powerful: just as too much honey loses its delightfulness and becomes cloying, so can we if we seek honor for ourselves.
-We need to remember the following principle in every conversation:
+The image chosen is powerful: Just as too much honey loses its delightfulness and becomes sickening, so can we if we seek honor for ourselves.
+Rather than self-promotion, whether direct or implied indirectly, we need to remember the following principle in every conversation:

 Don't use foul or abusive language.
 Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them.
 [1]